mbouthemy/gnothi/README.md

  - asset-list -> component for the gestion of the assets, contains a component for the form and another for a detailed view
  - participant-list -> same but for participants
  - user/transaction -> execute a transaction when log as a user
- - user/new-firm -> add a new firm as a user
+ - user/request -> do a request to add a new firm on the blockchain
+ - admin/notification -> get a notification when a request is executed
+ - ledger -> save all the transactions and suppresion in the ledger

 Then the services:
 - AssetsService -> service for the asset requests to the server
 - ParticipantService -> same but with participants
 - MessageService -> use for transmission of boolean (isAdmin, isNotification...)
+- DataService -> use to do a request to the http server created by Hyperledger Composer for the blockchain.

 ## Development server